Why Attachment Theory Is All Sizzle and No Steak

 Attachment theory has research value but its clinical utility is overstated.

 Posted Aug 10, 2016

-Briefly, for those unfamiliar, attachment theory was developed by psychoanalyst/ethologist John Bowlby who was influenced by the work of Conrad Lorenz' research on baby geese in which they became attached to the first thing they saw rather than the mother goose herself.
+Briefly, for those unfamiliar, attachment theory was developed by psychoanalyst-ethologist John Bowlby who was influenced by the work of Conrad Lorenz on baby geese in which they became attached to the first thing they saw rather than the mother goose herself.
 From there, subsequent researchers such as Mary Ainsworth observed the behavior of small infants in relation to their caretakers.
 Ainsworth in particular developed what is called the "strange situation."
-In this experiment, caregivers would bring in 1 yr old infants into a room full of toys, then leave and a stranger would enter, and finally the stranger would leave again and the caregiver would return.
-Based on the reactions of the infants, Ainsworth developed three main categories of attachment: secure, anxious/ambivalent, and avoidant, and later on a fourth, disorganized.
+In this experiment, caregivers would bring in 1-year-old infants into a room full of toys, then leave and a stranger would enter, and finally the stranger would leave again and the caregiver would return.
+Based on the reactions of the infants, Ainsworth developed three main categories of attachment: secure, anxious-ambivalent, and avoidant, and later on a fourth, disorganized.
 The secure babies would cry when the caregiver left but were easily soothed when she (and it was usually a she, returned).
-The anxious children would also cry but had trouble being soothed, while the avoidant children betrayed no reaction, although heart rate and blood pressure monitors demonstrated that they were too experiencing a high degree of stress.
+The anxious children would also cry but had trouble being soothed, while the avoidant children betrayed no reaction, although heart rate and blood pressure monitors demonstrated that they too were experiencing a high degree of stress.

 Ainsworth concluded that secure children had all of their needs closely met by the caregiver, that anxious children experienced inconsistent caregiving, while the avoidant children experienced some form of neglect.
 Further research discovered that children tended to have the same attachment styles as their parents.
 Using a test called the Adult Attachment Interview (AAI), other researchers concluded that attachment was relatively stable across the lifespan.